brickcap/openresty_examples/book.md

 <small><a href="#contents">Back to the contents</a></small>

 Ah the nginx API.
 This is where the magic happens.
-Remember all those `by_lua` directives that we talk about in the last chapter?
+Remember all those `by_lua` directives that we talked about in the last chapter?
 They are all just there to execute lua code.
-The stuff that makes the lua code exciting however are the pa ckages provided within openresty that allow you to script and manipulate the behaviour of nginx.
+The stuff that makes the lua code exiting to write are all the
+packages provided within openresty that allow you to script and manipulate the behaviour of nginx.
 In the words of the author of openresty:-

 > The various *_by_lua and *_by_lua_file configuration directives